Greenvale, New York: Landmarks

 Greenvale is the site of the historic Roslyn East Gate Toll House, a former toll house for the former North Hempstead Turnpike, which has been listed on the National Register of Historic Places since August 16, 1977.

-As aforementioned, the historic Roslyn Cemetery is also located within the hamlet, and is also listed on the National Register of Historic Places.
+As aforementioned, the historic Roslyn Cemetery is also located within the hamlet, and is listed on the National Register of Historic Places, as well.